MIND YOUR LIVER. IT NEEDS YOU. ™

 So young people aren’t left guessing.

-Most liver diseases don’t happen overnight.
+Liver disease usually builds quietly over time.
 Early habits matter, even if you feel fine right now.
-Minding your liver is key.
+Minding your liver makes a difference.

 More people under 40 are being diagnosed with liver disease.
 Prevention isn’t just for “older” adults anymore.